• Skip to primary navigation

 ¾ cups butter, 1 cup white sugar, 2 eggs, 1 teaspoon vanilla extract, 2 ½ cups all-purpose flour, 1 ½ teaspoons baking soda, ½ teaspoon salt

-• Make a ball out of the dough, wrap in plastic, and store in your fridge for at least 1 hour or overnight.
+• Make a ball out of the dough, wrap it in parchment paper, and store it in your fridge for at least 1 hour or overnight.

-• Preheat oven to 400 degrees.
+• Preheat oven to 400 degrees Fahrenheit.
 Roll out half the dough to just under ½ inch between 2 pieces of parchment paper.
 Cut out shamrock shapes using a 3 ½ inch cookie cutter and transfer the cookies to baking sheets.
 Note: the cookies will fill 4 half-size sheet pans.
 If you don't have enough cookie sheets, bake one batch and then wait until the cookie sheet is completely cool before placing the next batch of cookies on it.
-Keep the cookie dough as cold as possible before you bake them, placing them back in the fridge for a few minutes on the baking sheets if they become soft.
+Keep the cookie dough as cold as possible before baking, placing them into the fridge for a few minutes on the baking sheets if they become soft.

 • Bake on cookie sheets for 6-8 minutes, or until lightly browned on the bottom.
 Remove from oven and cool completely before frosting.